The general practice education programme (GPEP) is the pathway to a specialist career as a general practitioner.

 - Seminars and workshops

-- Learning Zone online modules and discussion forums
+- A dedicated online learning platform, Learning Zone, with online modules and discussion forums

 - Peer support